NMakin-TCAM/HiveLib/README.md

 # HiveLib – Monte Carlo Localization for PROS + LemLib

-HiveLib is a lightweight Monte Carlo Localization (MCL) library designed to integrate cleanly with **PROS** and **LemLib**.
+HiveLib is a Monte Carlo Localization (MCL) library designed to integrate cleanly with **PROS** and **LemLib**.
 It provides a probabilistic pose estimate using odometry, IMU data, and optional distance sensors, and can continuously synchronize that estimate with LemLib’s chassis pose.

 The library is designed to be easy to drop into an existing codebase with minimal setup.